padelt/temper-python/README.md

 # Installation and usage

+To install using pip, run

+    pip install temperusb

-Clone the repository, cd into its top-level directory, and run
+To install from source, clone the repository, cd into its top-level directory, and run

     sudo python setup.py install